🍂 Buy your course today and get access throughout 2025 🏷️ Course catalog

 The image shows the final result, with the profit highlighted.

-The calculation is now complete and updates automatically when new rows are added to the tables.
 Note that this calculation only works for products of the same type.
 If you need multiple types, you can simply create separate sheets for each product.

 Tip: You can further develop this model by, for example, calculating the inventory value of products that have not yet been sold!